restic/restic/README.md

     enter password again:
     created restic backend 085b3c76b9 at /tmp/backup
     Please note that knowledge of your password is required to access the repository.
-    Losing your password means that your data is irrecoverably lost.
+    Losing your password means that your data is irrevocably lost.

 and add some data: